peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Numbers.ERational rational,
         System.IO.Stream stream);

- Writes a rational number in CBOR format to a data stream as follows:
+ Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(ERational) and then written out.

-  * If the value is null, writes the byte 0xF6.

-  * If the value is negative zero, infinity, or NaN, writes the value as an extended rational number (tag 270).
-This is a change in version 4.0.

-  * If the value has a denominator of one, writes the value as an unsigned integer or signed integer if the number can fit either type or as an arbitrary-precision integer otherwise.

-  * In all other cases, writes the value as a rational number (tag 30).

       <b>Parameters:</b>